 What do recent adult developmental studies have to say about human growth and potential?

-June TBD - Optional Closing Retreat, Northern California, USA
+July TBD - * Optional Retreat, Northern California, USA

 Spencer has over a decade of study in transformational process work with master teachers Thomas Hubl & Diane Hamilton.
 He works with leaders and teams to heal and evolve through a process of somatic coaching, process facilitation, and meditation training.
 Before coaching, Spencer ran a design-build firm for 10 years building office interiors and civic parklets.
 For 5 years, he served as the Community Director at a coliving property management company supporting communities to grow from initial formation to self-organizing, independent communities.